|Types of Admissions||"Typical" Deadline|

-Colleges allows you to submit by an earlier deadline in order to receive decisions before the regular decision submission deadline arrives.
+Colleges allow you to submit by an earlier deadline in order to receive decisions before the regular decision submission deadline arrives.
 Early action is "non-binding" which means that you are not required to accept the offer and you usually have until May 1 to accept the offer.
-However, be careful that you college is not among the few that are "restrictive" or "single choice" which means that they do not allow you to apply early action anywhere else.
+However, be careful that your college is not among the few that are "restrictive" or "single choice" which means that they do not allow you to apply early action anywhere else.

 |5) Early Decision I and II:|

 Some colleges allow for early decision applications.
 Like with early action, applying early decision I allows you to submit by an earlier deadline in order to receive decisions before the regular decision submission deadline arrives.
 You can still apply to other colleges, but early decision is "binding" which means that your are required to accept the offer.
-You sign a commitment and it is understood that if accepted you will attend.
+You sign a commitment and it is understood that, if accepted, you will attend.
 Once accepted by early decision you MUST withdraw all other applications.

 If your application is incomplete by the early decision I deadline, some colleges do offer early decision II which gets reviewed before regular decision applicants.
 Like early decision I, early decision II is "binding".

 Placing the best possible application should be your most important objective!
-Your test scores, letters of recommendations, essays, and official transcripts should be all be ready before the application deadline.
+Your test scores, letters of recommendations, essays, and official transcripts should all be ready before the application deadline.
 It is unlikely that an incomplete application will be reviewed favorably, or even reviewed at all.

 Some students decide to apply early decision or early action because the rate of acceptance is usually a little higher and the school is their top choice.
 However, the quality of your application is what is most important.
-If you can make your application stronger by waiting a few months, apply regular decision.
+If you can make your application stronger by waiting a few months then apply regular decision.
 Most students apply regular decision.